Marinass27/Arkanoid/README.md

 This is thanks to the fact that we made the dimensions and positions in the x,y axis of the blocks adjust to those of the container block.
 - This project helped us learn a great deal regarding intervals, game management, collisions, score count, position restart, and victory/defeat management.

+## How to play
+- Go to "Environments" on this page.
+You will see "github-pages" as active.
+- Click on "github-pages".
+A new tab will appear.
+- The top most element of the "Deployments / History " page will have a button with "View deployment".
+Click it and enjoy!

 ## Credits
 ### Developers:
 | Name            | GitHub account                                      | LinkedIn                                |